sachanta/trivia-ai/README.md

-# RobbinHood: a Perplexity powered trivia assistant.
+# An AI powered trivia assistant.

 [Here's the link to the tweet where I explain how it works](https://x.com/vikvang1/status/1899154542291223028?s=46&t=kXMMVRmJirhTTP_CvHVf-w)